tempertemper/www.tempertemper.net/src/site/posts/2019-12-31--git-rebase-versus-merge.md

 ## Cons of rebasing

-- Rebasing <b>rewrites history</b>, so even if commits that are being merged in were made after those in the feature branch they're placed before them
+- Rebasing <b>rewrites history</b>, so even if commits that are being merged in were made after those in the feature branch they're placed before (under) them
-- <b>You can't push commits to the remote</b> as the histories are different – a force push (`git push -f origin example-branch`) is needed to which overwrite the history on the remote with that of the local
+- <b>You can't push commits to the remote</b> as, after a rebase, the histories are different – a force push (`git push -f origin example-branch`) is needed to which overwrite the history on the remote with that of the local
+- Another personal one: fixing any conflicts is totally unfamiliar

 ## Where I sit

-For me, the big advantage of using `rebase` over `merge` is that I can quickly and easily see exactly what I've been doing with a `git log`.
+For me, the big advantage of using `rebase` over `merge` looks to be that I can quickly and easily see exactly what I've been doing with a `git log`.
 Yes, it rewrites history, but it doesn't change the time stamps on the commits, just the order that the commits appear in the log.
 Merging respects the timeline of when things were done, but I'm happy to sacrifice that authenticity in the name of tidiness and scanability.

+My main issue is *unfamiliarity* with rebasing, so I'm going to use it for a while and see how I get on.
+Maybe I'll end up going back to merging, maybe I'll find some more subtle advantages to rebasing and it'll stick.
+I'll keep you posted!